huijelee/ELF22/README.md

 We note that the dataset may contain offensive, sexual, or hateful language.
 The dataset can be remixed, transformed, and built upon its contents, except for tracking and re-identifying authors.

-We note that the dataset may contain offensive, sexual, or hateful language.
-The dataset can be remixed, transformed, and builded upon its contents, except for tracking and re-identifying authors.

 |     Type    |  Train | Validation |  Test |  Total |
 |-------------|--------|------------|-------|--------|
 | Overt |  2,331 |        166 |   340 |  2,837 |